-If you are interested in a larger group/ family booking, additional accommodation is available at Covesea Skerry.
-The neighbouring cottage accommodates 4 guests.
+If you are interested in a larger group/family booking, additional accommodation is available at Halliman Skerry.
+This neighbouring property can accommodate 4/6 guests.

 About the property: